-Technically Living Zombie: In the "Orbital Decay" module, this is caused by a combination of three nanoviruses.
-One that causes living flesh to rot, one intended to create shock troops, and a third that decreases intelligence and makes the infected go berserk.
+Technically Living Zombie: In the "Orbital Decay" scenario, this is caused by a combination of three nanoviruses.
+One causes living flesh to rot, one is intended to create shock troops, and a third decreases intelligence and makes the infected go berserk.

-Terraform: The Duncanites were driven off Mars for starting this without the permission of any of the countries colonizing, the Green Duncanites are attempting to terraform Europa and are at war with a group of environmentalists.
+Terraform: The Duncanites were driven off Mars for starting this without the permission of any of the colonizing countries; the Green Duncanites are now attempting to terraform Europa and are at war with a group of environmentalists.
 By 2100 Mars is not quite Earth-like, but specially adapted parahumans or people with the appropriate biomods can survive without an environment suit.

 Transhumanism: Half the title, and at least half the point of the setting.

 Underwater Base: Various groups with various policies have underwater bases of various sizes in the setting; the most exotic are deep in the ice-covered oceans of Europa, a moon of Jupiter, where a miniature war is being fought for the future of the moon.

 Underwater City: Elandra, an Australian-founded "free city" under the Pacific, is more of a town, but a respectably-sized one.